Should I Get A Tattoo? - Important Things To Think About

 Are You Healthy Right Now?

-It’s best to go in for a tattoo when you aren’t sick.
+It’s best to go in for a tattoo when you aren’t sick, or are going through a rough/stressful time, such as being ill or pregnant.
 Your body will be able to handle it much better.

 After all, your skin is being exposed to a bit of trauma when you get a tattoo.
 It’s nothing that your body can’t handle and heal on its own.